tmecklem/shipmate/README.md

 shipmate
 ========

-A web application similar to testflight for private hosting and distribution of mobile apps for testing.
+A web application similar to TestFlight for private hosting and distribution of mobile apps for testing.